Key stages covered

 …from a cause to support to a signal the enterprise uses.

-Many organizations treat accessibility as a value that requires executive sponsorship.
-That framing is understandable — but limiting.
-Sponsorship implies advocacy, protection, and prioritization.
+Sponsorship implies advocacy, protection, and prioritization based on values (rather than business metrics).
 All of those matter.
-But they position accessibility as a cause leaders support, rather than a system leaders use and parrticipate in.
+But they position accessibility as a cause leaders support, rather than a system leaders use and participate in.

 New framing: Accessibility isn’t a cause we sponsor — it’s intelligence we operate on.